Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Background

 \subsection{Linear Quadratic Regulator}

-Linear Quadratic Regulator is a fundamental problem in optimal control.
-In reinforcement learning, the LQR setting is used to develop theoretical understanding of different methods and serves as a performance benchmark \citep{fazel2018global,tu2017least,hardt2018gradient}.
+LQR is a fundamental problem in optimal control.
+In reinforcement learning, the LQR setting is used to develop theoretical understanding of different methods and hence serves as a performance benchmark \citep{fazel2018global,tu2017least,hardt2018gradient}.
 The state space is specified as $\mathcal{X} = \mathbb{R}^{d}$ and action space as $\mathcal{U} = \mathbb{R}^{k}$.
 The transition dynamics takes a linear form and the cost function takes a quadratic form, specified by